 Women are already the majority.
 Now let’s build a Supermajority.

-In the past two years, we’ve seen what happens when women mobilize.
+In the past few years, we’ve seen what happens when women mobilize.

 - 1 in 5 Americans has participated in a march or protest since 2016.
 The biggest issue driving these actions is support for women’s rights.